FChmiel/pyDataSci/README.md

 # pyDataSci
 ![build_status](https://travis-ci.org/FChmiel/pyCompete.svg?branch=master)

-pyDataSci is a python library for data scientists working on exploratory data science problems.
+pyDataSci is a python library for data scientists working on (primarily)  binary classification problems using tabluar data.
+It contains functions to assist the exploration of and the development of prototype predictive model.
+The library includes:

-It includes:
-- Helper functions for performing univariate feature analysis.
+- Functions for performing univariate feature analysis - allowing insight into the predictive power of individauial features.
+- Wrappers allowing for the quick training and validation of models.
-- A function consistent with the sklearn API for ensembling models.
+- Functions to help with the logging of experiments.

-It contains functions to help with ensembling models, evaluating model performance and performing initial data wrangling.

-# Installation

-It will be pip installable in future iterations.